Linux4/lineage_OTA/docs/changes/exynos9820/exynos9820.md

+## 2021-12-04
+- Synced with LineageOS sources
+- Improve single/dual SIM detection, this should allow using RIL on korean single SIM variants (SM-G97XN, SM-N97XN)
+{% if page.codename == "beyond0lte" %}
+- Add support for fingerprint gestures
+{% endif %}

 ## 2021-11-27
 - Synced with LineageOS sources
 - Fixed an issue where google maps would switch screen resolution to 720p